scicloj/wolframite/WIP-NEW-DOCS.md

 * How well is WL's Associative supported in parse<>convert?
 (There is some flag related to this)
 * How to install packages?
 * What are `defaults/clojure-scope-aliases` about?
+* How to load .wl file into a REPL?

 ### Performance